firesync-org/firesync/docs/docs/guides/yjs.md

 FireSync is built upon the [y.js library](https://github.com/yjs/yjs).
 Y. gives us data structures allowing for fast and reliable collaboration, these data structures will be syncronised between all clients by firesync for you automatically.

-The three main datatypes available in Y.js are [Maps](#ymap), [Text](#ytext) and [Arrays](#yarray).
+The three main datatypes available in Y.js are [Maps](#ymap), [Text](#ytext), [Arrays](#yarray).
 Any combination of these types can be taken from a single document, they will all be automatically synced between firesync and anyone else subscribed to that doc.
 For example:

 ```js
 const doc = firesync.subscribe("my-document");